 Elon’s graduate programs offer stimulating intellectual communities built on close interaction with faculty, academic engagement with peers and a university environment fully committed to inquiry and research.
-The six graduate programs and their respective schools have received national accreditation and are recognized as academically rigorous programs at an affordable cost.
+The seven graduate programs and their respective schools have received national accreditation and are recognized as academically rigorous programs at an affordable cost.

 Learn more about the innovative, 10-month iMedia graduate program at an open house event on Tuesday, April 4, at 5:30 p.m. in the Powell Building.

 Thirty-eight candidates in the Master of Science in Physician Assistant Studies program received degrees Sunday in a Whitley Auditorium ceremony featuring remarks from Reginald Carter, Duke University professor emeritus and historian emeritus of the Society for the Preservation of Physician Assistant History.

 Elon University graduate students received first- and third-place awards in this year's Broadcast Education Association's Festival of Media Arts.

 During their Jan.
 25 presentations in Turner Theatre, graduate students in the Interactive Media master's program discussed their Winter Term “fly-in” projects and their experiences traveling to Costa Rica, Iceland and the Dominican Republic.